Springsteen’s ‘Santa Claus is Coming to Town’ Is the WORST Christmas Song, Here’s Why

 “Oh.
 Oh.
 Oh.”

 I’d be OK with the festive party.
 It’s the holidays.
-But as a result of the chaos on the stage (which may have been entertaining if you were inside the arena), Bruce actually skips MANY words.
-Like... half of the song.
+But, as a result of the chaos on the stage (which may have been entertaining if you were inside the arena), Bruce actually skips MANY words.
+And we're not talking about a few words.
+He misses ike... half of the song.

 BRUCE.
 KEEP SINGING.
 It’s “Santa Claus is coming to town!”